-The south-westerly breezes are generally very dry.
+1 The south-westerly breezes are generally very dry.
 January 29th, being at anchor under Cape Gregory: a very hard gale from W. by S., clear sky with few cumuli; temperature 57°, dew-point 36°,-difference 21°.
 On January 15th, at Port St. Julian: in the morning light winds with much rain, followed by a very heavy squall with rain,-settled into heavy gale with large cumuli,-cleared up, blowing very strong from S.S.W.
 Temperature 60°, dew-point 42°,-difference 18°.

-their large guanaco mantles, their long flowing hair, and general figure; on an average their height is about six feet, with some men taller and only a few shorter; and the women are also tall; altogether they are certainly the tallest race which we anywhere saw.
-In features they strikingly resemble the more northern Indians whom I saw with Rosas, but they have a wilder and more formidable appearance; their faces were much painted with red and black, and one man was ringed and dotted with white like a Fuegian.
-Captain Fitz Roy offered to take any three of them on board, and all seemed determined to be of the three.
-It was long before we could clear the boat; at last we got on board with our three giants, who dined with the Captain, and behaved quite like gentlemen, helping themselves with knives, forks, and spoons; nothing was so much relished as sugar.
-This tribe has had so much communication with sealers and whalers, that most of the men can speak a little English and Spanish; and they are half civilized, and proportionally demoralized.
+resemble the more northern Indians whom I saw with Rosas, but they have a wilder and more formidable appearance: their faces were much painted with red and black, and one man was ringed and dotted with white like a Fuegian.
+Capt.
+Fitz Roy offered to take any three of them on board, and all seemed determined to be of the three.
+It was long before we could clear the boat; at last we got on board with our three giants, who dined with the Captain, and behaved quite like gentlemen, helping themselves with knives, forks, and spoons: nothing was so much relished as sugar.
+This tribe has had so much communication with sealers and whalers, that most of the men can speak a little English and Spanish; and they are half civilised, and proportionally demoralised.